-Another definition within the same schema file describes the action itself.
-This definition contains a term called parameters to describe the client request body.
-It also contains property definitions for the target and title properties shown in response payloads for the resource.
+Another definition within the same schema file shall describe the action itself.
+This definition shall contain a term called parameters to describe the client request body.
+It also shall contain property definitions for the target and title properties shown in response payloads for the resource.